-Samantha Wright is a Learning Mentor Support and PSHE teacher at Coppice Valley Primary School, Harrogate and member of the Go-Givers Community – our programmatic library of Primary Teaching Resources curriculum lessons and assemblies – since 2018.
+Samantha Wright is a Learning Mentor Support and PSHE teacher at Coppice Valley Primary School, Harrogate and member of our Primary Teaching Resources library since 2018.
 The school is part of the Red Kite Learning Trust.
-The school nurtures culture and puts an emphasis on growing and developing children through a curriculum of rich learning life experiences.
+It nurtures culture and puts an emphasis on growing and developing children through a curriculum of rich learning life experiences.

-Who decided to take out a subscription to Go-Givers and why?
+Who decided to take out a subscription to Young Citizens Primary Resources and why?

 I initially worked at Coppice as a teaching assistant in key stage 1, but quickly progressed to a HLTA role and began teaching PSHE lessons across the school.
 I’ve always had an interest in social and emotional health, and this led me to working on a whole school mental health offer and developing my role in SMSC.